Baron von Steuben and Well Regulated American Volley Fire

 Volley fire was the 18th Century equivalent of the modern assault rifle, which is intended to produce a large volume of fire to keep enemy heads down as soldiers advance upon (“assault”) an enemy position.

-If you want some idea of the effectiveness of volley fire, watch the movie Zulu–although that portrayed a century later, with rifled breechloading Martini cartridge guns, in the desperate defensive battle at Rourke’s Drift.
-Rourke’s Drift was a small, vastly outnumbered (about 150 to 4000) mission station in Natal, on the border of Zululand.
+If you want some idea of the effectiveness of volley fire, watch the movie Zulu–although that portrayed a century later, with rifled breechloading Martini cartridge guns, in the desperate defensive battle at Rorke’s Drift.
+Rorke’s Drift was a small, vastly outnumbered (<150 Brits vs 4000 or so Zulus) mission station in Natal, on the border of Zululand.

-Zulu was filmed in the early 1960s, with the assistance of descendants of the natives who fought in that remarkable 1879 battle.
-Although some of the fighting sequences are somewhat cheesy by modern, CGI- and blood squib-enhanced standards, it’s still a great film.
+Zulu was filmed with the assistance of descendants of the natives who fought in those remarkable 1879 battles.
+Although several of the fighting sequences are somewhat cheesy by modern, CGI- and blood squib-enhanced standards, it’s still a great film.
 It was Michael Caine’s breakthrough role.
 They don’t write dialog like that anymore.
-Here’s a sample:
+Here’s a period appropriate, realistic sample, from when they’d just received news of the complete Zulu victory at Isandlwana:

 Lt.
 Bromhead: The entire column [annihilated]?
 It’s damned impossible!
 Eight hundred men?